 Ryan Fitzpatrick says Tom Brady showed him 'zero respect'

-Ryan Fitzpatrick says Tom Brady showed him 'zero respect' originally appeared on NBC Sports Boston
+Ryan Fitzpatrick says Tom Brady showed him 'zero respect' originally appeared on NBC Sports Washington

 Former NFL quarterback Ryan Fitzpatrick won't be buying any TB12 or BRADY gear any time soon.